Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/8 Transversal or Soft Skills/02_Mediation-and-Community-Liaison-and-Networking.md

     - Soft Skills
 ---

-# Module 2: Mediation and Community &ndash; Liaison and Networking"
+# Module 2: Mediation and Community&mdash;Liaison and Networking

 !!! warning "This page is currently under construction"